 One of the other neat features, shown in the screenshot above, is the mouse over function of the new navigation bar.
 As you can see in my example here, hovering the mouse over Tasks, shows you a preview of your task list.
 Similarly, hovering over Calendar would show you a preview of the calendar month and People let you search for people in your contact lists.

-This mouse over feature is also prevalent in other parts of Outlook as well.
+This mouseover feature is also prevalent in other parts of Outlook as well.
 The screenshot below shows the calendar view.
 You can see in this view I am hovering over one of my appointments and it gives me basic information about the appointment in a larger view.
-Definitely, more useful when you have lots of half hour appointment that can’t display everything in their segment.
+Definitely, more useful when you have lots of half-hour appointments that can’t display everything in their segment.

 I also really like the coloring they have done to the calendar.
 As you can see we now have a nice crispy blue line scrolling down our calendar to show the current point in time in relation to our surrounding appointments.
 We also have the current hour on the left highlighted in bold blue.
 It makes maintaining your schedule very easy and clear to read.

 I really like the new color scheme of Outlook.
 Everything seems so much more clean, crisp and uncluttered.
 You may have also noticed the zoom controls on the blue status bar on the bottom right.
 These work very well.
 This bar contains a lot of information and you can select just about anything it tells you.
 For example, in the screenshot below you can see I have highlighted the reminders.
 This is a clickable button that will display all my current meeting reminders in a separate dialog box.

 If you don’t like the default color scheme you can also change this.
 Outlook 2013 comes with three color schemes by default.
 These can be found under the File Menu >> Office Accounts >> Office Theme drop-down box.
 You can also add or change the background here as well from the Office Background drop-down box.